Rune-Status/Swan-RuneClan/README.md

 # Overview

 RSClan was originally supposed to be a simple project made for a friend a while ago.
-While it still is fairly simple, it gave me the opportunity to learn how to not only use python, but to write clean, clear, and concise code.
-You can see this difference between the original and in the python versions.
+While it still is fairly simple, it gave me the opportunity to learn how to not only use python and further my knowledge in C#, but to write clean, clear, and concise code.
+You can see this difference between the original (C#) and in the python versions.

 # RuneScape Clan Lookup